SchrodingerZhu/study/电磁学/Lec-2.md

-# Lec-2 More on Change and Field
+# Lec-2 More on Charge and Field

 - Conservation
 - Distribution in Atoms